IBM Cloud Docs

 The decision to fail back is again owned by the Event Streams instance owner.
 The service instance owner must coordinate the failback of applications including their reconfiguration, redeployment, and restart if necessary.

-Unlike the failover case, in this case there was no disaster on cluster B. Therefore, failback is a controlled operation and can be achieved without data loss.
+Unlike the failover case, in this case there was no disaster on cluster B. Therefore, failback is a controlled operation and can be achieved with minimal data loss or reprocessing of data.

 Mirroring switched back to the original configuration diagram.